osterw/BreakthroughEnergyAPI/README.md

 ## Endpoints

-GET `/helloworld`: returns a "Hellow World!" message
+GET `/helloworld`: returns a "Hello World!" message

 - Set `Accept: application/json` header for a JSON response
 - Add `tz` parameter with IANA timezone to customize message with timezone information